Skip to main contentScroll Top

 Little India Tour

-After the air conditioning of the stores, radical change, direction little India.
-Knowing that Singaporeans are a mix of Chinese, Malaysian and Indian cultures (and therefore the main languages spoken in the country being Mandarin, Malay and Tamil to which is added English, normally spoken by most of the inhabitants).
+After the air conditioning in the shops, a radical change of pace, heading towards Little India.
+Knowing that Singaporeans are a mix of Chinese, Malaysian and Indian cultures (and therefore the main languages spoken in the country are Mandarin, Malay and Tamil, in addition to English, normally spoken by most inhabitants).

 DSC_0094.JPG